aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Define.md

 ## Remarks

-This command allows access to a feature some commands supports which is to use the define list to resolve [Entity](../../../Data%20format/Entity.md) by a string key rather than the traditional [Entity id](../Entity%20id.md) key.
+This command allows access to a feature some commands supports which is to use the define list to resolve [Entity data](../../../TextAsset%20Data/Entity%20data.md) by a string key rather than the traditional [Entity id](../Entity%20id.md) key.
 Not all commands supports this feature, check the command's documentation to learn if it is supported.
 Other commands only supports [Entity id](../Entity%20id.md) keys.

 In non [Dialogue mode](../../Dialogue%20mode.md), this command technically works, but it will not clear the define list as this task is done in [SetText Life Cycle > Dialogue setup](../../SetText%20Life%20Cycle.md#dialogue-setup).